-Observation 4 Quarterly review of head, reconsilisting Management Response Observation 4 - Quarterly review of bank reconciliations by an appointed Member Risk Action Priority Responsible Officer Target Date Financial Regulation 2.2 stipulates that a Member shall be appointed to verify bank reconciliations for all accounts at east once each quarter, signing both the reconciliations and original bank-statements as evidence, with any exceptions reported to the Policy & Finance Committee.
+Observation 4.
+Overtarly review of bonk reconciliations Management Response Observation 4 - Quarterly review of bank reconciliations by an appointed Member Risk Action Priority Responsible Officer Target Date Financial Regulation 2.2 stipulates that a Member shall be appointed to verify bank reconciliations for all accounts at least once each quarter, signing both the reconciliations and original bank-statements as evidence, with any exceptions reported to the Policy & Finance Committee.
 Although testing confirmed all bank accounts are being fully reconciled on a monthly basis, reconciliations and bank statements were only presented for Member review once in 2018/19 and once in 2019/20.
 Lack of independent assurance that cash at bank figures presented to Policy & Finance actually represent cash at bank.
-4.2
+4.1: The Policy & Finance Committee have been asked to nominate a Member to review bank reconciliations with those reviews booked a year in advance.
+The nomination has taken place.
+High Rory Fitzgerald, RFO Complete Auditors assessment of managements response Management action will mitigate future risk.

 Management Response Observation 5 - Review of the Financial Regulations Risk Action Priority Responsible Officer Target Date Financial Regulation 18.1 states it shall be the duty of the Council to review the Financial Regulations of the Council annually.
 However, the last review was carried out in March 2018, with the subsequent review in March 2019 delayed due to anticipated changes required to reflect new processes introduced following the change to the new Edge financial system.
 General review of the existing Financial Regulations found that certain points, such as 14.1 covering the custody of all title deeds and Land Registry Certificates, no longer adequately reflected changes in current practice such as electronically registering details rather than holding physical copies.
-Financial Regulations do not adequately reflect actual procedures, risking non-compliance and weakened internal controls.
-5.2
+Financial Regulations do not adequately reflect actual procedures, risking non- compliance and weakened internal controls.
+5.1: The new financial management system has necessitated a number of changes in practice, particularly around the placing and approving of orders.
+We are now in a position to capture these changes in revised financial regulations which will be presented to members before the end of this year.
+High Rory Fitzgerald, RFO 30 November 2020